Q: How much jail time will I get?

 A: When you're charged with a misdemeanor or a felony, your first decision must be whether or not to invest the money in hiring a private attorney.
 If you can prove that you have a very low income, no assets and no ability to hire your own attorney, you probably qualify for the services of the Public Defender's Office.
 Public Defenders are employed by the county to represent criminal defendants who cannot afford their own attorneys.
 If you have a steady job or significant assets, you might not qualify for the Public Defender's services.

 Many people fall into the grey area: they have some money and could probably afford to hire an attorney if they wanted to, but they're also concerned about spending thousands of dollars, unsure what they'll actually get in return.
-They might qualify for the Public Defender's services based on their income, but they're not totally confident in the PD, based on horror stories that they've heard from friends or seen on TV.
+Maybe they've heard horror stories from friends who've been burned by bad lawyers in the past.
+They might qualify for the Public Defender's services based on their income, but they're skeptical due to unfair stereotypes that they've seen in the media.

-As a private law firm, we can cap our caseload at a manageable number of clients, always making sure that we have sufficient time to devote to each case individually.
+As a private law firm, we have the luxury of a small caseload and a manageable number of clients, always making sure that we have sufficient time to devote to each case individually.
 Our business is built upon client relationships and we will work to earn your satisfaction.
 When you retain our office, you can rest easy knowing that your attorney is working tirelessly on your behalf.
-Our staff will promptly return your calls and will keep you well-informed so that you're prepared when it comes time to make important decisions regarding your case.
+Our staff will promptly return your calls and will keep you well-informed so that you're prepared and empowered to make important decisions regarding your case.